Golden Gold: Publication

 In North America, the manga is licensed digitally by Kodansha USA, with the first volume releasing on June 14, 2022.

-Volume list
+Volumes

 Reception

 The series ranked first in the August 2016 edition of Takarajimasha's Kono Manga ga Sugoi!
-Web; the series ranked #5 on Kono Manga ga Sugoi! top 20 manga for male readers.
-Golden Gold was nominated for the 10th Manga Taishō in 2017 and ranked #7 with 42 points; it was nominated for the 11th edition in 2018 and ranked #12 with 13 points; it was nominated for the 12th edition in 2019 and ranked #12 with 22 points.
+Web; the series ranked fifth on Kono Manga ga Sugoi! top 20 manga for male readers.
+Golden Gold was nominated for the 10th Manga Taishō in 2017 and ranked seventh with 42 points; it was nominated for the 11th edition in 2018 and ranked 12th with 13 points; it was nominated for the 12th edition in 2019 and ranked 12th with 22 points.